-Despite what appears to be an attack on the use of search terms in the context of document review, the use of appropriately crafted and tested search terms can be used to improve the thoroughness of privilege detection and to create workflow efficiencies.
-One method is to run general and matter- or entity-specific privilege ontology searches against potentially responsive data, highlighting terms to facilitate privilege review.
+Despite what appears to be an attack on the use of search terms in the context of document review, the use of appropriately crafted and tested search terms can be used to improve the thoroughness of privilege detection and to create workflow efficiencies.129 One method is to run general and matter- or entityspecific privilege ontology searches against potentially responsive data, highlighting terms to facilitate privilege review.
 A general privilege ontology includes common legal terminology that may indicate the presence of privilege.
-Terms typically found in a general ontology range from individual words (for example: privilege, privileged, legal) and phrases ("work product," "voir dire") to complex Boolean search logic constructions (privileged /2 confidential; ((A C or AC) /3 (privilege) or (communication)).
-The scope of the general ontology and exact search syntax will depend on the review platform being used and the level of searching it can support.
+Terms typically found in a general privilege ontology search range from individual words (for example: privilege, privileged, legal) and phrases ("work product," "voir dire") to complex Boolean search logic constructions (privileged /2 confidential; ((A C or AC) /3 (privilege) or (communication)).
+The scope of the general privilege ontology search and exact search syntax will depend on the review platform being used and the level of searching it can support.
 Terms can also be designed to identify potentially privileged materials from non-domestic sources and in languages other than English.
 For example, search terms for data including U.K. materials might include local names for an attorney and variant spellings (solicitor, barrister, counselor, QC).

 For non-English sources, a case team can work with a legally-trained fluent speaker to develop appropriate terms.
-For example, search terms used to capture words for attorney in various European languages include: abogad, advogad, advokat, avvocat, Rechtsanwaelt, Rechtsanwalt.
-A customized ontology can be developed on a case- and entity-specific basis.
-For a company, this may include the names and email addresses of known in-house and outside counsel from the appropriate time period, along with individual email addresses (jdoe@xylaw.com) and general domain names (@xylaw.com).
-Software programs that report email domain names in a data set can be used to build searches designed to identify counsel.
-Some corporate legal department email addresses include an identifying term and this metadata can help with detection.
-Terms can also be designed to identify data relating to other known litigation and legal issues reflected in the data set.
+For example, search terms used to capture words for attorney in various European languages include: abogad, advogad, advokat, avvocat, Rechtsanwaelt, and Rechtsanwalt.
+A customized ontology can be developed on a case- and entity-specific

-For example, one court has commented in this context that although it is "universally acknowledged" that keyword searches are helpful for search and retrieval of ESI, "all keyword searches are not created equal," referencing the "growing body of literature that highlights the risks associated with conducting an unreliable or inadequate keyword search or relying exclusively on such searches for privilege review."
-Privilege ontologies are necessarily both over- and under-broad in identifying privileged records.
+^{129.} For example, one court has commented in this context that although it is "universally acknowledged" that keyword searches are helpful for search and retrieval of ESI, "all keyword searches are not created equal," referencing the "growing body of literature that highlights the risks associated with conducting an unreliable or inadequate keyword search or relying exclusively on such searches for privilege review."
+Privilege ontologies are often both over-broad and too narrow in identifying privileged records.
 These issues can be addressed through iterative review and revision of terms supplemented by systematic testing and sampling.